-Coworth Park is truly the definition of a luxury countryside retreat; a snowy white, 17th-century grand manor house set on 240 acres of plush parkland and manicured, tree-lined lawn, nestled in leafy Berkshire.
-The contemporary, five-star hotel prides itself on opulence without stuffiness, which rings true from the moment you roll up at the majestic columned entrance, greeted with smiles and bonhomie.
+Part of The Dorchester collection, Coworth Park is a snowy white, 17th-century grand manor house set on 240 acres of plush parkland and manicured, tree-lined lawn, nestled in leafy Berkshire.
+The five-star hotel prides itself on opulence without stuffiness, which rings true from the moment you roll up at the majestic columned entrance, greeted with smiles and bonhomie.
 Ebullient staff are attentive but not intrusive, darting about in country tweed and tartan.

 15 December 2016